-With respect to time limits on initiating proceedings, it must be distinguished between the statute of relative limitation period and absolute limitation period.
+With respect to time limits on initiating proceedings, a distinction must be made between the statute of the relative limitation period and the absolute limitation period.
 The relative limitation period of three years starts from the day on which the claimant should have reasonably become aware of the damage, the defect and the identity of the manufacturer.
 The absolute limitation period under general tort rules is 30 years, starting from the incident leading to the damage.
 Under the PLA, this period is reduced to ten years.
 With respect to the latter, the starting point is the day when the product was placed on the market.